genn-team/genn/README.md

         rather than parameters.
 See the [User manual](https://genn-team.github.io/genn/documentation/4/html/dc/d05/UserManual.html) for how to define new neuron (or synapse) types and the [Variable initialisation](https://genn-team.github.io/genn/documentation/4/html/d4/dc6/sectVariableInitialisation.html) section for more information on initialising these variables to hetererogenous values.

-    c)  The actual network needs to be defined in the form of a function ``modelDefinition`` [^3], i.e.
+    3. The actual network needs to be defined in the form of a function ``modelDefinition`` [^3], i.e.
         ```c++
         void modelDefinition(ModelSpec &model);